 We may well have not only supported General Mattis’s use of the word “unsustainable” but have shown it to be an understatement.

-Posted by Gordon Duff, Senior Editor on August 4, 2013, With 8276 Reads Filed under WarZone.
+Posted by Gordon Duff, Senior Editor on August 4, 2013, With 8302 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.